FROM OUR UNITED METHODIST BOOK OF DISCIPLINE 2016:

 NOTE: The Book of Discipline of The United Methodist Church is our denomination’s “covenant book.”
 It is the product of over 200 years of General Conferences and is the instrument for setting forth the laws, plan, polity, and process by which United Methodists govern themselves.
 Every four years, the General Conference amends, clarifies, and adds its own contribution to the Discipline.
 “We do not see the Discipline as sacrosanct or infallible.”

-On May 1st, 2022, a new conservative-leaning expression of Methodism called the “Global Methodist Church” officially launching.
+On May 1st, 2022, a new conservative-leaning expression of Methodism called the “Global Methodist Church” (GMC) officially launched.
 They are explicit in their condemnation of LGBTQIA+ persons.
-The United Methodist Church will not associate with the Global Methodist Church until our deep wounds are healed and the GMC stops their harm of the People Called United Methodist.
-Local churches are each tradition, though, are free to participate with each other as the mission sees fit.
+The United Methodist Church will not associate with the GMC until our deep wounds are healed and the GMC stops their harm against the People Called United Methodist.
+Local churches of each tradition, though, are free to participate with each other as the mission of Christ allows.

 PEUMC is committed to the increase of inclusion for all God’s people–the LGBTQIA+ community no less–in church and society at all levels!